 Click Apply to apply store settings immediately to your agents.

-Note: These options apply to the session agent in UI mode only.
-They do not apply to the session agent in CMD mode.
+These options apply only to the agent in UI mode.
+They do not apply to the agent in CMD mode.

 These settings let you customize the appearance of the session agent (in UI mode only) in the user’s environment.